 Read on for more information, and if you cannot find what you are looking for here, you can reach out to our friendly advisers for free, no-obligation legal advice by using the contact details at the top and bottom of this article.

-Due to the busy nature of Bilbao Airport, which is coupled with the many different facilities and services on offer there, mistakes can be made which result in accident and injury to passengers passing through there.
+Before we begin our Bilbao Airport accident claims guide, let’s take a look at how these accidents may happen.
+Due to the busy nature of Bilbao Airport, which is coupled with the many different facilities and services on offer there, mistakes can be made which result in accidents and injuries to passengers passing through there.
 A person could become ill or be injured while eating in a restaurant, walking through the terminal, while on a transfer bus, or while boarding or alighting a flight.

 Below, we will closely explore the potential hazards and what may cause them.
 If you have had an experience that is not mentioned here and are wondering if you may have grounds to make a claim, contact us today.

 The Aviation Safety Network provides information on accidents and crashes that occur in airports all around the world.
 In its profile on Spain, it shows that since 2010, there have been twelve crashes in Spanish airports, two of which resulted in fatalities.
 The total fatalities in the last ten years for Spanish airports was 6, with 4 caused by a failed military test, and 2 caused by incorrect landing procedures of a private jet.

 Looking at Bilbao airport itself, the profile only has five crashes on record since 1961.
 The most recent, in 2001, was the result of a failure in an onboard system that caused the plane to strike the runway at speed when landing.
 Out of 143 passengers and crew, there were no casualties.
 Bilbao airport’s worst recorded crash was in 1985, where 148 passengers and crew died during the final approach to the airport after errors by the crew caused the plane to crash into a communications tower, and onto the mountain below.